Jonathan Antin

 Jonathan Antin is the former owner of two Los Angeles hair salons, Jonathan Salon West Hollywood and Jonathan Salon Beverly Hills.
-His life as an entrepreneur and a celebrity hair stylist was the basis for reality television series Blow Out.
-He was the judge on the third season of Shear Genius and has appeared on other television shows.
-He judged the 2007 Miss USA pageant.
+His life as an entrepreneur and a celebrity hair stylist was the basis for a reality television series, Blow Out.
+He was a judge on the third season of Shear Genius and has appeared on other television shows.
+He was a judge for the 2007 Miss USA pageant.
 He developed a hair care product line, which broke QVC's record for the top hair care launch in 2005.

 Personal life

-Antin grew up in Beverly Hills.
+Antin grew up in Beverly Hills, California.
 His mother is an interior designer and his father, Michael, is an artist.
 He is the brother of writer and producer Steve Antin and Robin Antin, who is the founder of The Pussycat Dolls, a burlesque and dance troupe.
 As a young boy, he was inspired by the movie Shampoo to become a hair stylist.
-Antin says that he was a bit of a ruffian with tattoos, and "always the black sheep at Beverly Hills High."
+He says that he was a bit of a ruffian with tattoos and "always the black sheep at Beverly Hills High (School)."
 He dropped out of high school to attend a beauty school.

-He married Sescie Karabuykov, a boutique owner, about 2006.
+Jonathan Antin married Sescie Karabuykov, a boutique owner, about 2006.
 They have a son, Asher, who was born about November 2005 and a daughter, Jocie, born in 2007.
-Antin is a basketball coach for his son's team.
+He is a basketball coach for his son's team.
 He is of British-Jewish descent.
-His brother is actor Steve Antin, and his sister is Pussycat Dolls founder Robin Antin.